-9 In addition to FBC's Formula O&M, FBC forecasts a number of O&M items outside of the

-- formula annually, including pension and OPEB expense, insurance premiums, BCUC levies, - and the cost of service associated with Clean Growth Initiatives, such as Electric Vehicle (EV) - 12 charging stations, as well as the O&M impacts of any exogenous factor items.
-For 2022, FBC - has included incremental operating expenses for mandatory reliability standards (MRS) as an - 14 exogenous factor.
-The 2022 amounts are shown in Table 6-4 below along with a comparison to - 15 2021.
+In addition to FBC's Formula O&M, FBC forecasts a number of O&M items outside of the formula annually, including pension and OPEB expense, insurance premiums, BCUC levies, and the cost of service associated with Clean Growth Initiatives, such as Electric Vehicle (EV) charging stations, as well as the O&M impacts of any exogenous factor items.
+Please refer to Appendix A of FBC's Evidentiary Update, filed on October 5, 2021 for details of the wildfirerelated exogenous factor request for 2021.
+For 2022, FBC has included incremental operating expenses for mandatory reliability standards (MRS) as an exogenous factor.
+The 2022 amounts are shown in Table 6-4 below along with a comparison to 2021.